Cohasset, Massachusetts: History

 Much of the land was originally granted without consultation of its indigenous inhabitants to the "Conahasset Partners."
 At a special town meeting of January 1670, the shares in the new town were apportioned and divided among the new proprietors, many of whom were large Hingham landowners.
 The largest number of shares (35) went to Hingham Town Clerk Daniel Cushing, with the second largest (25) to Reverend Peter Hobart, Hingham's minister.
 Others receiving large grants were: Capt.
 Joshua Hobart, Peter Hobart's brother (18 shares); Lieut.
 John Smith (15 shares); Ensign John Thaxter (16½ shares); and deacon John Leavitt (with 14½ shares).
 The layout of the town was distinctive.
 Many lots were laid out in long narrow strips, facilitating more lots with road frontage, and avoiding back lots.

-Cohasset became a town separate from Hingham in 1770, 100 years later.
-Previously, what is today the town of Cohasset was known as Hingham's Second Parish.
+In the 1600s, Quonohasset, today known as the town of Cohasset, was the eastern portion of the Town of Hingham.
+In 1713, those in Quonohasset petitioned to erect a second Meeting House for worship; it was granted and construction began.
+In 1770, Cohasset became a town separate from Hingham, 100 years after English settlement in the area began.

-Cohasset was originally part of Suffolk County, and when the southern part of the county was set off as Norfolk County in 1793, it included the towns of Cohasset, Hingham and Hull.
+Cohasset was originally part of Suffolk County, and when the southern part of the county broke off as Norfolk County in 1793, it included the towns of Cohasset, Hingham and Hull.
 In 1803, Hull and Hingham opted out of Norfolk County and became part of Plymouth County, leaving Cohasset as an exclave of Norfolk County.